Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 Plot Summary of Conclave (Spoiler-Free)

-Conclave is set in the Vatican after the death of the sitting pope, which throws the College of Cardinals into action as they gather to select his replacement.
-The movie mostly takes place inside the walls of the Vatican, in the Domus Sanctae Marthae, a retreat-like facility where the cardinals are locked away from the outside world.
-They’re here for one reason: to vote in a new pope, following centuries-old rituals and, of course, the all-important papal election process.
+Conclave is set in the Vatican after the death of the sitting pope, which throws the College of Cardinals into action as they gather to select his replacement, and the movie mostly takes place inside the walls of the Vatican, in the Domus Sanctae Marthae, a retreat-like facility where the cardinals are locked away from the outside world.

-But here’s the twist – this isn’t just about voting.
-It’s about the behind-the-scenes maneuvering that happens when power is up for grabs.
+But here’s the twist – this isn’t just about voting – it’s about the behind-the-scenes maneuvering that happens when power is up for grabs.
 As the cardinals begin their deliberations, each one reveals their ambitions, hidden agendas, and desires for the future of the Church.
-Think Game of Thrones, but with more incense and fewer dragons.
-You’ve got ambitious cardinals trying to sway votes, alliances forming and breaking, and long-hidden secrets bubbling to the surface.

 The movie plays out almost like a political thriller set in a religious setting, with all the intrigue and backstabbing you’d expect when the stakes are this high.
-As tensions rise and the cardinals debate the direction the Church should take, a murder mystery begins to unfold, adding another layer of complexity to the already intense situation.

 Is someone trying to sabotage the election?
 Is there foul play in the pope’s death?
 And, perhaps most importantly, who will ultimately be elected to lead the Catholic Church?
-The film builds up to an ending that leaves you questioning what you just watched, in a way that’s both satisfying and, in some cases, a little too neat.

 Conclave Review: Is It Worth Watching?

-But I will admit, the ending is where Conclave stumbles a bit.
-Without giving too much away, it feels a little too convenient.
-It’s one of those endings that seems to force a modern-day political commentary into the mix, and while I understand why the filmmakers chose that direction, it’s just a bit much.
-It’s almost like they decided to wrap things up with a neat bow, when what was working so well before was the uncertainty and rawness of the situation.
-You’ll either love it or feel like you’ve been hit over the head with a hammer of relevance.
-Personally, I felt it was a bit forced and didn’t do justice to the complexity of the film.
+But I will admit, the ending is where Conclave stumbles a bit, and without giving too much away, it all feels a little too convenient, and it’s one of those endings that seems to force a modern-day political commentary into the mix, and while I understand why the filmmakers chose that direction, it’s just a bit much.

-Despite that, Conclave is still a good watch.
-It’s one of those films that might not blow you away with its plot twists, but it’ll keep you engaged with its strong performances and detailed world-building.
-It’s smart, it’s classy, and it takes its subject matter seriously without getting lost in overly preachy moral lessons.
+Despite that, Conclave is still a good watch, and while it’s one of those films that might not blow you away with its plot twists, but it’ll keep you engaged with its strong performances and detailed world-building.

 What I Liked (And What I Didn’t Like)